iyzg/iyzg.github.io/_posts/2019-11-24-contest-prep.md

 such a huge boost to performance, why isn't he #1?
 Because Magnus Carlsen (#1 as of writing) also is a huge exercise proponent.
 He has said that staying in great shape through playing soccer and yoga is just as important as chess practice.
-The beauty of exercise is that you don't need to be a maraton runner to reap the benefits!
+The beauty of exercise is that you don't need to be a marathon runner to reap the benefits!
 Even just 20 minutes a day of light exercise to work up a little sweat goes a long way towards improving your memory and thinking abilities.